insinfo/galileo/packages/task/README.md

 Applications of very large scale will likely run on multiple machines; in such a case, mere multi-threading will not do the job.

-Luckily, `package:angel_task` also supports communication over sockets.
+Luckily, `package:galileo_task` also supports communication over sockets.
 This can occur at the same time as communication over isolates, so you can use both together in your application.

 To bind the scheduler to a socket, you must pass it to the constructor.